-Shaw Media will continue upgrading its Global Television over-the-air signal from analog to digital in parts of Canada beginning in October 2012.
-If you are currently viewing your Global station using a rooftop antenna or rabbit ears, your station may be switching channels and you may require equipment changes to continue to receive signal.
+What began in October 2012, Shaw Media continues to upgrade its Global Television over-the-air signal from analog to digital in parts of Canada.
+Part of the transformation included that you may require equipment changes to continue to receive signal (For example if you were viewing your Global station using a rooftop antenna or rabbit ears, your station may have switched channels).

 The majority of Canadians will not be affected by the transition.
 That's because more than 90% of Canadians today receive their television signals through a cable or satellite provider.